 Corporate travel policies are not one size fits all.
-You will need to take into consideration specific aspects of your company, like number of traveling employees, employee preferences, and budget size, when deciding on the specifics of your policy.
+You will need to take into consideration specific aspects of your company, like number of traveling employees, business purpose for travel, employee preferences, and budget size, when deciding on the specifics of your policy.
 Before you get into the custom details, it’s important to understand the foundational elements of a corporate travel policy.

 The most crucial part of a travel policy is clarity about which expenses are covered, including specific dollar amounts, and which are not reimbursable.
-You want your employees feel prepared when swiping the company card on the road.
-Still feeling a little lost?
-Here’s an overview of the necessary elements.
+You want your employees to feel prepared when swiping the company card on the road.

-Here you need to outline exactly how much employees can spend on flights and flight additions.
-What type of flight should they be buying — Basic economy?
-Standard Economy?
+Here you need to outline exactly how much employees can spend on air travel and flight additions.
+What type of airfare should they be buying — Economy class?
+Business class?
 First class?
 If there are any special cases, like for longer flights, make those clear here as well.

 Hotel costs are highly dependent on location, amenities, and time of year.
 Give your employees a per night price range and some specific hotel chains to target.
 Again, special circumstances might necessitate some flexibility here as well, so make those cases clear.
 Do you allow employees to expense additional charges like snacks and movies?
 They should know the answer before leaving for the trip.